Matt Parish

-Matt Parish is an Australian professional rugby league football coach who is the head coach of Samoa and a former professional rugby league footballer.
+Matt Parish is an Australian professional rugby league football coach who was the head coach of Samoa and a former professional rugby league footballer.

 Playing career

-Parish played in 55 first-grade matches for the Balmain Tigers between 1988 and 1993.
-He was tough, durable utility player who was well respected throughout the club before injuries in 1993 restricted him to just five games.
+Parish played in 64 first-grade matches for the Balmain Tigers between 1988 and 1993.

-In 1994 and 1995, Parish moved to the country and began his coaching career whilst still playing.
-He captain-coached Gosford Townies to the semi-finals before doing the same with Macquarie Scorpions in the 1996 Newcastle competition.
-In 1997, he moved to The Entrance Tigers where he similarly had immediate success.
-Parish continued to coach there until 2006, before moving to take up an NRL assistant coaching role at the North Queensland Cowboys.

 Coaching career

 He moved into coaching, and served as assistant coach of the North Queensland Cowboys and the New South Wales State of Origin team.

 In June 2011, Parish was appointed head coach of the Salford City Reds in the Super League, on a contract until the end of 2013.
 After taking charge in July, he coached the side for six matches, winning one, before resigning in November 2011.
 Parish cited "personal reasons" for leaving the club, though the Manchester Evening News reported that he had fallen out with the club's administration, having been critical of a number of aspects of the club's management.
 Shortly after leaving Salford, he returned to Australia and was appointed an assistant coach of the Manly-Warringah Sea Eagles, then the reigning National Rugby League premiers.